["trends"]

 Top view of a group of friends enjoying brunch mocktails and a array of tasty breakfast foods

-• Brunch: Spritz cocktails are ideal for brunch, pairing seamlessly with dishes like avocado toast, eggs benedict, or a light fruit salad.
-The light and refreshing nature of the drink balances the richness of typical brunch fare.
+• Brunch: Spritzes are ideal for brunch, pairing seamlessly with dishes like avocado toast, eggs benedict, or a light fruit salad.
+The light and effervescent nature of the drink balances the richness of typical brunch fare.

-• Outdoor parties: Perfect for alfresco dining, spritz cocktails complement a variety of finger foods such as sliders, flatbreads, or a diverse charcuterie board.
+• Outdoor parties: Perfect for alfresco dining, these easy clinkers complement a variety of finger foods such as sliders, flatbreads, or a diverse charcuterie board.
 They’re great for sipping casually while enjoying the fresh air.

-There you have it – a short and fizzy introduction to the wonderful world of spritz cocktails.
-Tag us when you share your beautifully bubbly creations on Instagram, and sign up for our newsletter to get more inspiration for summery sips.
+There you have it a short and fizzy introduction to the wonderful world of spritz cocktails.
+Sign up for our newsletter to get more inspiration for summery sips.
+In the meantime, visit the Aperol, Campari, Bulldog Gin and Sarti websites for more gorgeous recipe ideas…

 FREQUENTLY ASKED QUESTIONS